weichnn/bag_extractor/README.md

 - **./depth/*.png**
     - These depth images are stored as 640x480 16-bit monochrome images in PNG format.
+    - Each depth image is inpainted with the corresponding image.
     - These depth images are scaled by a factor of 1000, i.e., a pixel value of 1000 in the depth image corresponds to a distance of 1 meter from the camera, 10000 to 10 meter distance, etc. A pixel value of 0 means missing value/no data.
 - **./depthProj/*.png**
     - These depth images are stored as 640x480 16-bit monochrome images in PNG format.